Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\emph{Community Detection:} Community detection in dynamic networks benefits greatly from TV-GSP methodologies, which allow for the identification and tracking of evolving communities over time.
-In many social networks, communities are not static, and TV-GSP enables the monitoring of their changes, mergers, or splits.
-UCI in \cite{panzarasa2009patterns} provides an example by analyzing user engagement and behavioral patterns in an online setting.
-Similarly, \cite{sapiezynski2019interaction} offers detailed, time-varying social interaction data that facilitates community evolution tracking and behavior analysis in physical and digital social contexts.
-This type of analysis, combined with TV-GSP, enables researchers to detect emerging communities and shifting user preferences over time, providing valuable insight into online social interactions.
+TVGSP enables the monitoring of changes, mergers, or splits of communities in social networks.
+Community detection in dynamic networks benefits greatly from TVG-based methodologies, which allow for the identification and tracking of evolving communities over time in physical and digital contexts.
+For example, TVG analysis enables researchers to detect emerging communities and shifting user preferences over time, providing valuable insight into online social interactions~\cite{panzarasa2009patterns, sapiezynski2019interaction}.